 It is vital that the heater be installed the proper distance from combustible surfaces like wood, gyprock and curtains.
-These minimum distances, which you need to observe for your particular heater are listed on the enclosed Installation Clearances page.
+These minimum distances, which you need to observe for your particular heater are stated below.
 The diagrams show both parallel and corner installations.